anaconda/pyscript-tutorial/01_python_in_the_browser.md

 We developed out first PyScript app, which was indeed really simple, and not at all complicated (from a mere coding perspective).
-Nonetheless the example offered lots of interesting insights on _how_ PyScript works, and its architectural design.
+Nonetheless the example offered lots of interesting insights on _how_ PyScript works, and on its architectural design.

 To quickly recap, we started from a pretty standard `HTML` page template in which we added the PyScript `core.js` JavaScript module, along with our Python code within a new